blaze/blaze/docs/source/index.rst

 Several projects have come out of Blaze development other than the Blaze project itself.

-* Blaze: Translates NumPy/Pandas-like syntax to databases.
+* Blaze: Translates NumPy/Pandas-like syntax to systems like databases.

-  Blaze presents a pleasant and familiar interface to the user regardless of what database they use.
-It mediates their interaction with databases, optimizing and translating their query as appropriate to provide a smooth and interactive session.
+  Blaze presents a pleasant and familiar interface to us regardless of what computational solution or database we use.
+It mediates our interaction with files, data structures, and databases, optimizing and translating our query as appropriate to provide a smooth and interactive session.

 * Into_: Migrates data between formats.